jssql1234/docs-sqlacc/docs/usage/general/others/upgrade721-tax-rtmreport.md

 ## Introduction

-This happen if you had write script to get the **TaxRate** from Maintain Tax in the report.
+This issue occurs when a report contains a script that retrieves the **TaxRate** from Maintain Tax.

-This due to changing SQLAccounting Coding Structure to cater future Changes in Tax Rate.
+The error is caused by changes in SQL Accounting's coding structure that affect how tax rates are provided to reports.

 ## Problem

-You will get below error when you preview the report.
+You will see the following error when previewing the report:

 ![rtm-report-problem](../../../../static/img/usage/general/others/upgrade721-tax-rtmreport/rtm-report-problem.jpg)